-There is a lot to look forward to in 2016!
+There is a lot to look forward to this year!
 Companies continue to add jobs and salaries are expected to modestly increase.
 This means it’s time to get your search in gear.

 What three things can you do to make the most of this economic uptick?
-Set your sights on joining or building communities, niche-ing and breaking through the noise to jump start your job search and career in 2016.
+Set your sights on joining or building communities, niche-ing and breaking through the noise to jump start your job search and career.

 Join or build a community:

-LinkedIn is the go-to destination for group discussions, but don’t overlook communities on Google+ or Twitter chats.
+LinkedIn is the go-to destination for group discussions, but don’t overlook groups on Facebook or Twitter chats.
 And speaking of LinkedIn, use the tool.
 How regularly do you do any of these?

 - Write long-posts